 TDWG 2020 annual conference

 Standards that describe and support the exchange of biodiversity information are a critical scientific infrastructure.
-They enable data to be integrated in support of research, as well as decision-making and planning for conservation.
+They enable data to be integrated in support of research, as well as decision-making and conservation planning.
 Ultimately, standards extend the usability of data across taxa, scientific disciplines, and administrative boundaries.
 Our annual Biodiversity Information Standards (TDWG) conferences serve two purposes:

 - to provide a forum for developing, refining, and extending standards in response to new challenges and opportunities; and